 In general, UX and UI designers are required to work closely together throughout the design process to create a product that not only satisfies the user’s needs but also makes a positive impact on the business.

 Nonetheless, many businesses in the Vietnam market choose to combine all of this into one department, called “Product Design.”.
 This is because projects are typically conducted on a smaller scale and do not require as much specialization in UX and UI work.
+Furthermore, Our approach to User Experience Research is integral to our process, allowing us to gain insights that help us create innovative solutions that make a real impact.
+We believe that measuring UX Metrics is crucial for understanding user satisfaction, identifying usability issues, and making data-driven decisions that drive product success.
 Combining these roles can lead to a more cohesive design process, resulting in more efficient workflows, better communication, and, ultimately, a better end product.
 However, it’s important to recognize the unique value each field brings and to ensure that both aspects are given adequate attention in the design process.